sashasochka/teacher-journal/README.md

     $ sbt android:package

 This will compile the project and generate an APK.

+Before building you'd probably need to setup your `$ANDROID_HOME` environment variables.

+On UNIX-like OSes you can do that by adding `export ANDROID_HOME="path/to/sdk/"` in `~/.bashrc`

 If this fails try to remove ~/.sbt and ~/.ivy2 directories